EES and ETIAS: new requirements for travelling to the EU for non-EU passport holders

 There are some important changes to EU border regulations that affect all non-EU nationals travelling to EU/Schengen countries.
 It’s important that you’re aware of these changes so that you can plan accordingly and ensure that your journey goes smoothly.

 You will be required to register your biometric details, such as fingerprints and a photo, when you arrive in the EU.
-EES registration will replace the current system of manually stamping passports when visitors arrive in the EU.
+EES registration replaces the current system of manually stamping passports when visitors arrive in the EU.

 The first time each passenger enters the EU, the system needs to register their details and create a new record.
 This record is then valid for 3 years, so repeat entries for later trips should be processed more quickly.

-You should allow extra time for this in your travel plans, for example between flight arrival and onward travel connections, especially if you are travelling in the period shortly after the system is introduced.
+You may wish to allow extra time for this in your travel plans, for example between flight arrival and onward travel connections, especially if you are travelling in the period shortly after the system is introduced.
 As with the introduction of any such major change, there may be some “teething troubles” with implementation in the beginning which could lead to additional delays.

 For more information, please see the following: